StefLipp/cardatabelgium_web_dashboard/README.md

 # Belgian Car Data Dashboard

-A simple Streamlit app showing the degree of car ownership in cities across Belgium.
+A simple Streamlit app visualizing the degree of car ownership in cities across Belgium.